bladeacer/de-switcher/README.md

 ## Supported Desktop Environments

-For desktop environments not listed in `eos-packagelist --list`, you might wish to manually edit the generated script before running.
+For desktop environments not listed in `eos-packagelist --list`, you would have to to manually uninstall the old Desktop environment before running the script.

 ### Using the script

-**Crucial:** The generated script must be executed outside of your current graphical environment to avoid dependency conflicts and display issues.
+**NOTE:** The generated script must be executed outside of your current graphical environment to avoid dependency conflicts and display issues.

 1. **Run the TUI:** Execute the compiled Rust binary to generate the script.
 2. **Review the Script:** Always review the generated script's contents before execution to ensure no unwanted packages are scheduled for removal.
-3. **Execute in TTY Mode:** Log out of your graphical session and switch to a plain text terminal (TTY) using **`Ctrl+Alt+F2`** or a similar key combination.
+3. **Execute in TTY Mode:** Log out of your graphical session and switch to a plain text terminal (TTY) using **`Ctrl+Alt+F4`** or a similar key combination.
 4. **Run the Script:** Execute the script from the TTY using `./your_generated_script.sh`.

 ### License